 14. Pax Ellevate Global Women’s Leadership Fund

-If you’re a feminist who wants their sentiments reflected on their investment portfolio, this mutual fund by Pax Ellevate is a profitable option for you.
-The fund currently manages more than $700 million worth of assets, which clearly shows the potential in gender-centered, socially responsible investments.
+If you’re a feminist who wants your sentiments reflected in your investment portfolio, this mutual fund by Pax Ellevate is a profitable option.
+The fund manages over $700 million worth of assets, clearly showing the potential of gender-centered, socially responsible investments.

-Promising a yearly dividend of 1.1% with a 0.80% upfront expense, the mutual fund covers more than 400 companies promoting gender diversity in their workplaces.
-What’s more, the fund succeeded in outperforming 93% of its global competitors in equity during the last five years.
+The mutual fund promises a yearly dividend of 1.1% with a 0.80% upfront expense.
+It covers more than 400 companies promoting gender diversity in their workplaces.
+Moreover, the fund outperformed 93% of its global competitors in equity during the last five years.

 The fund uses specific criteria through its Gender Analytics Team to evaluate companies for adequate representation of women and pay rate equality.
 Some of its top holdings include Accenture and Microsoft.